learn-co-curriculum/remote-intro-onboarding-readme/README.md

 Yet of course we're here to help and want you to reach out if you're stuck.
 It sometimes makes more sense to reach out, like if there's a bug in a lab or you've been stuck for a long time.
 We'll be using Learn.co to respond to any questions you might have relating to any labs.
 When logged into Learn, you will see the **ASK A QUESTION** buton in the top right next to your profile image where you can ask your question.
 Please use this as the exclusive method of communicating questions: we gather data with it that's super helpful for us when working on curriculum and thinking about points of confusion in our material.

-<a href='https://learn.co/lessons/remote-intro-onboarding-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/remote-intro-onboarding-readme' title='Onboarding'>Onboarding</a> on Learn.co and start learning to code for free.</p>